clairemitzel/advanced-data-journalism/assignments/github/README.md

 The goal is to make sure you can perform the basic Github tasks we discussed in class.
 If you need a refresher, I'd recommend you consult the guide [here](https://github.com/cjdd3b/advanced-data-journalism/blob/master/notes/git_basics.md).

 This assignment is due at the beginning of class next **Monday, Sept.
-17.** If you haven't already, please put your name and Github account in [this spreadsheet](https://docs.google.com/spreadsheets/d/1spv-JKLgOxz1Ew3OyLLxYfjBsXCkNDDZ1gRCfcTjeAw/edit#gid=0).
+17.** When you're done, add a link to your completed assignment (on Github) in [this spreadsheet](https://docs.google.com/spreadsheets/d/1-wqRjniiLLuZrwKh7xeFwCaN_sgfW2LGZJXW8WNCh-M/edit#gid=0) in the `GITHUB_ASSIGNMENT` column.

 ## News organization Github accounts